Naperville Personal Injury Lawyers

 Shoulder dystocia is a childbirth complication involving the mechanics of moving a baby through the mother’s pelvis.
 When one or both shoulders become trapped against the bones of the pelvis after the infant’s head has emerged, the child is in danger of suffering serious injury.
 There are several risk factors for shoulder dystocia that should put doctors on the alert for this potential complication.
 Among them are a history of shoulder dystocia during childbirth, the size of the fetus, diabetes or obesity in the mother, excessive weight gain during pregnancy and a pregnancy that has gone past term.
 Shoulder dystocia occurs in vaginal births.
 One method used to avoid this condition in cases where risk factors are present is to pursue a cesarean section.
 Shoulder dystocia can lead to substantial injury to the mother and child.
 It can lead to Erb’s palsy, birth hypoxia and even death in the most severe cases.

-We Earn a Fee Only When You Get Results
+We Earn A Fee Only When You Get Results

 All our birth injury cases are handled on a contingency fee basis.
 This means you will not pay any attorney fees unless you receive compensation.
 Call 630-848-9294 or email us and we will contact you.